Why Trust OMD?

 3. Connect with favorites

-Pepperdine University’s Graduate School of Education and Psychology (GSEP) offers an online Master of Arts in Clinical Psychology with an emphasis in Marriage and Family Therapy (MFT) and Professional Clinical Counseling.
-This program delivers Pepperdine’s renowned training in a convenient online format, allowing you to complete the same curriculum and clinical practicum placements as on-campus students.
+Pepperdine’s Graduate School of Education and Psychology (GSEP) offers an online MA in Clinical Psychology with emphases in Marriage & Family Therapy (MFT) and Professional Clinical Counseling (LPCC).
+Students complete the same curriculum and practicum as on-campus peers, ensuring strong licensure preparation.

 Cost: $1,945/credit